Listed, by author or editor...

-I've never seen this one, part of the "Garland Reference Library of the Humanities," and probably couldn't afford one if I ever did (it's supposed to be very expensive), but it's rumoured to be an in-depth listing of every major and minor P.I. ever created, upping the count of Baker and Nietzel's Private Eyes: One Hundred and One Knights about ten fold, was a temptation I couldn't resist.
+For years I'd never seen this one, part of the "Garland Reference Library of the Humanities," and probably couldn't afford one (it was supposed to be very expensive), but it's reputation as an in-depth listing of every major and minor P.I. ever created, upping the count of Baker and Nietzel's Private Eyes: One Hundred and One Knights about ten fold, was a temptation I couldn't resist.
 And it turned out to be worth the hunt.

 Invaluable!
-Extensive annual listings of mystery bookstores, organizations, publications, events, archives, small presses, reviewers, entertainment, gifts, and online sites.
-Names, addresses, phone/fax, email, and URLs, all culled from Kate Derie's amazing (and sorely missed) ClueLass site.
-It billed itself as "Your Guide to the World of Mystery Fiction ," and that sure ain't no foolin' around!
-Editor Derie is also the creator of the fantastic ClueLass web site.
-For more info, check out http://www.deadlyserious.com/.
+This perennial favourite promised extensive annual listings of mystery bookstores, organizations, publications, events, archives, small presses, reviewers, entertainment, gifts, and online sites, complete with names, addresses, phone/fax, email, and URLs, all culled from Kate Derie's amazing (and sorely missed) ClueLass site.
+It billed itself as "Your Guide to the World of Mystery Fiction ," and that sure wain't no foolin' around!

 A fine collection of essays and lists, both original and from various sources, especially Mystery Scene Magazine,which won the Anthony award for Best Critical Work at Bouchercon.